De Havilland Canada (1928–1986): Post-Second World War

 In 1962 the Avro Canada aircraft production facility was transferred to de Havilland Canada by their then-merged parent company, UK-based Hawker Siddeley.
-The company also built the HMCS Bras d'Or (FHE 400) hydrofoil and parts for the Alouette 1 satellite.
+The company also built HMCS Bras d'Or (FHE 400) hydrofoil and parts for the Alouette 1 satellite.

 Privatization

 In the 1980s, the Government of Canada privatized DHC and in 1986 sold the aircraft company to then Seattle-based Boeing.
 The government claimed to have guarantees from Boeing not to discontinue any product lines, but shortly thereafter, Boeing discontinued both the successful Twin Otter and the Dash 7.
 The jigs and specialised equipment for their manufacture were destroyed.

 Boeing was in heavy competition with Airbus Industrie for a series of new airliners for Air Canada, at that time a Canadian Crown corporation.
 Boeing used the DHC purchase to further strengthen their commitment to their shared production contracts.
 The contract was particularly contentious.
 When Air Canada announced that Airbus had won the contract in 1988, amid claims of bribery, Boeing immediately put DHC up for sale, placing the company in jeopardy.

 During its time under Boeing the company, the company was renamed Boeing of Canada Ltd. in March 1986, de Havilland Canada Ltd. in November 1987, and Boeing Canada Technology Ltd. in October 1988.